droidthings/droidthings/README.md

 I am currently Msc (Information Engineering and Computer Science) Graduate at [Hochschule Rhein-Waal](https://www.hochschule-rhein-waal.de/en)

-I ❤️ Andorid, Java and everything about IoT driven projects.
+I ❤️ Andorid, Java and everything about web and mobile developement.

+IoT Enthusiast.

 Hands-on experience in developing web applications using ReactJS and NodeJS.